Signs Of Depression In Women

 Depression isn't just feeling sad like some people think it is.
 It's also not something that only hits you for a moment and then goes away right away.
 Everyone has periods of the day or in their life where they feel more unmotivated, tired, and emotional.
-Real depression is when it is impacting your life daily.
-It lasts longer than just a day and impacts your normal activities.
+Real depression impacts your life on a daily basis, impacting your ability to perform normal activities.

 Another form of depression that women experience is called postpartum depression.
-This is also known as the baby blues; however, it is something very different.
+This is different from what may be called "baby blues."
 As your hormones adjust after giving birth, it is normal for women to experience baby blues.
 This typically goes on for no longer than a week or two until your emotions and hormones stabilize.
 However, postpartum depression lasts longer than that and is more intense.
 Some women can even begin to experience symptoms from this while they are still pregnant.

 Many women don't realize or want to acknowledge that they have postpartum depression.
-After giving birth, your hormones are already all over the board, and so it's difficult sometimes to tell what is postpartum depression and what is just the normal fluctuation in emotions and hormones after giving birth.
+After giving birth, your hormones are already all over the board, and so it's difficult sometimes to tell what might be postpartum depression from the normal fluctuation in emotions and hormones after giving birth.
 However, postpartum depression steals the joy that you feel after having a child.